fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 The second row shows the organisation name, "library" where it will get the image.
 In the Docker Hub url, the "library" is shortened to _.

 The 3rd and 5th rows only show the status.
-But the 4th row may be interesting: each image has a unique digest based on the <i>layers</i> using which the image is build of (in practice each step or command that was used in building the image creates a unique layer).
+But the 4th row may be interesting: each image has a unique digest based on the <i>layers</i> from which the image is built.
+In practice, each step or command that was used in building the image creates a unique layer.
 The digest is used by Docker to identify that an image is the same.
 This is done when you try to pull the same image again.

-So the command did some pulling and then output information about the **image**.
-After that the status told us that a new version of hello-world:latest was indeed downloaded.
+So the result of using the command was a pull and then output information about the **image**.
+After that, the status told us that a new version of hello-world:latest was indeed downloaded.
 You can try pulling the image with _docker image pull hello-world_ and see what happens.

 The following output was from the container itself.
 It also explains what happened when we ran _docker container run hello-world_.